LouisHLT/Minishell_1/README.md

 Your env builtin hasn’t to take any argument.
 Your unsetenv builtin hasn’t to support the “*” wildcard.

+Read the subject for more details and examples.

 Good luck.

 ========================